Skip to content

 If your site is slow, people aren’t going to use it.
 A basic fact, but an important one nonetheless.
 Websites that load in under 4 seconds universally have the best conversion rates.
 This is largely up to your eCommerce platform, so be sure to pick one that is known to be speedy and reliable.

-Top eCommerce Platform Recommendations
+The Top Ecommerce Platform Recommendations

-With all that in mind, it can still be overwhelming to compare the hundreds of eCommerce platforms out there.
+With all that in mind, it can still be overwhelming to compare the hundreds of ecommerce platforms out there.
 While there is no universal “best platform” for everyone, there are a few that stand out, and a few we’d like to showcase today:

-Shopify: Best for Small Businesses
+Shopify: Best for Medium-Sized Businesses

 An image of the Shopify homepage.
 The main text reads: "Start your business.".

-We like Shopify because it manages to be easy to set up yet incredibly scalable.
-Shopify handles sales, payments, inventory management, and other technical tasks with little effort from business owners.
-The setup is painless and creates an appealing site easily.
-But it’s the vast integration with plugins and software that puts Spotify above the competition.
+But the vast integration with plugins and software puts Spotify above the competition.
 With the right vision and the right effort, a Shopify-powered site can be almost anything.
 Just check out top brands like Los Angeles Apparel or Colourpop, both powered by Shopify Plus.

 Pros: